A Coordinate Descent Primal-Dual Algorithm with Large Step Size and Possibly Non Separable Functions: Numerical Experiments

-In the experiments\footnote{Code available on \url{https://github.com/ofercoq/lightning}}, we consider: \begin{itemize} \item the RCV1 dataset~\cite{lewis2004rcv1} where $A$ is a sparse $m \times n$ matrix with $m$ = 20,242, $n$ = 47,236 and 0.157 \% of nonzero entries and we take $C_i = \frac{1}{n}$ for all $i$ and $\lambda = \frac{1}{4n}$; \item the KDD cup 2009 dataset~\cite{guyon2009analysis}: the data is a mix of 14740 numerical values and 260 categorical values from Orange Labs.
+In the experiments\footnote{Code available on \url{https://github.com/ofercoq/lightning}}, we consider: \begin{itemize} \item the RCV1 dataset~\cite{lewis2004rcv1} where $A$ is a sparse $m \times n$ matrix with $m$ = 20,242, $n$ = 47,236 and 0.157 \% of nonzero entries and we take $C_i = \frac{1}{n}$ for all $i$ and $\lambda = \frac{1}{4n}$.
+For this dataset, $\norm{A}^2 \approx 450 \max_i \norm{Ae_i}^2$, which means that using small step sizes leads to a roughly 450 times slower algorithm.
+This situation is not uncommon and is one of the reasons why coordinate descent methods are attractive. \item the KDD cup 2009 dataset~\cite{guyon2009analysis}: the data is a mix of 14740 numerical values and 260 categorical values from Orange Labs.
 We preprocessed the data by adding a feature for each column containing missing values and binarizing the categorical values.
 We obtained a sparse matrix with $m$ = 86,825, $n$~=~50,000 and 1.79 \% of nonzero entries.
 We divided the columns by their standard deviation and removed columns with a too small standard deviation.
 There are three tasks with this dataset: estimate the appetency, churn and up-selling probability of customers.
 As the classes are unbalanced, we compensate this with values of $C_i$ proportional to the class weight and we chose $\max_i C_i = \lambda = \frac{1}{n}$.
-We also chose a value of $\sigma_i$ depending on the class. \end{itemize} Here $f(x) = \frac{1}{2} \norm{ A D(b)x}^2_2 - e^T x$, $g(x) = \sum_{i = 1}^n I_{[0, C_i]}(x_i)$, $h(y) = I_{b^\perp}(y)$ and $M=I$.
-We compare our method with \begin{itemize} \item SCDA~\cite{Stoch-dual-Coord-Ascent}: note that SDCA simply forgets $I_{b^\perp}(x)$ in order to be able to apply the classical coordinate descent method a thus will not converge to an optimal solution. \item RCD~\cite{necoara2014random}: at each iteration, the algorithm selects two coordinates randomly and performs a coordinate descent step according to these two variables.
-Updating two variables at a times allows us to satisfy the linear constraint at each iteration. \end{itemize} We can see on Figures~\ref{fig:svm_rcv1} and~\ref{fig:svm_orange} the decrease of the SVM duality gap for each algorithm.
+We also chose a value of $\sigma_i$ depending on the class. \end{itemize} Here $f(x) = \frac{1}{2} \norm{ A D(b)x}^2_2 - e^T x$, $g(x) = \sum_{i = 1}^n I_{[0, C_i]}(x_i)$, $h(y) = I_{\{0\}}(y)$ ($h$ is the indicator for $\{0\} \subset \mathbb R$, {\em i.e.} $h(y) = 0$ if $y=0$, $h(y) = +\infty$ otherwise) and $M= b^\top$.
+We compare the following methods: \begin{itemize} \item SCDA~\cite{Stoch-dual-Coord-Ascent}: note that SDCA simply forgets $I_{\{0\}}(y)$ in order to be able to apply the classical coordinate descent method a thus will not converge to an optimal solution. \item RCD~\cite{necoara2014random}: at each iteration, the algorithm selects two coordinates randomly and performs a coordinate descent step according to these two variables.
+Updating two variables at a times allows us to satisfy the linear constraint at each iteration. \revisiontrois{ \item Primal-dual coordinate descent (PD-CD) with small steps using the step size $\tau < \frac 1{\beta(f) / 2 + \sigma\rho\left( K^\star K\right)}$ as in~\cite{iutzeler2013asynchronous}. \item Algorithm~\ref{algo:main} with $\mathcal J(i) = \{i\} \times J(i)$ for all $i$ (PC-CD). \item Algorithm~\ref{algo:notduplicated}, i.e. Algorithm~\ref{algo:main} with $\mathcal J(i) = \cup_{1 \leq j \leq n} \{j\} \times J(j)$ for all $i$ in order to maintain a single Lagrange multiplier (PD-CD without duplication). } \end{itemize} We can see on Figures~\ref{fig:svm_rcv1} and~\ref{fig:svm_orange} the decrease of the SVM duality gap for each algorithm.
 SDCA is very efficient in the beginning and converges quickly.
 However, as the method does not take into account the intercept, it does not converge to the optimal solution and stagnates after a few passes on the data.
 Algorithm~\ref{algo:main} allows step sizes nearly as long as SDCA's and taking into account the coupling constraint represents only marginal additional work.
 Hence, the objective value decreases nearly as fast for SDCA in the beginning without sacrificing the intercept, leading to a smaller objective value in the end.
-The RCD method of~\cite{necoara2014random} does work but is not competitive in terms of speed of convergence.
-We also tried the C implementation of LIBSVM~\cite{chang2011libsvm} but it needed 175s to solve the (medium-size) RCV1 problem.
+The RCD method of~\cite{necoara2014random} does work but is not competitive in terms of rate of convergence. \revisiontrois{Also, as expected, using small steps~\cite{iutzeler2013asynchronous} leads to a very slow algorithm in this context.
+Finally, for this problem, the additional memory requirement induced by duplication is negligible compared to the size of the problem data, but the slightly stricter step size condition may explain why PD-CD without duplication is slower.} We also tried the C implementation of LIBSVM~\cite{chang2011libsvm} but it needed 175s to solve the (medium-size) RCV1 problem.